Quantum Backends

 Available Backends

-Rigetti offers access to the Aspen-M-3 quantum backend.
+Rigetti offers access to its quantum backends Ankaa-2 and Aspen-M-3.
 Check availability here.

 Usage via LunaSolve